Back

 Card counting can be effective in improving the odds in blackjack, but it requires practice, concentration, and analytical skills.
 It is not a guaranteed way to win and may not be worth the effort for most players.

-Learn about other blackjack strategies in our guide:
+Learn about other strategies in our guides: